JuliaLinearAlgebra/IncrementalSVD.jl/README.md

 ## Advanced usage

 You can reduce the amount of memory allocated with each update by supplying a cache for intermediate results.
-See `?ISVD.Cache`.
+See `?IncrementalSVD.Cache`.

-ISVD performs NaN-imputation.
-While in normal usage it doesn't modify values of `X` in-place, see `?ISVD.impute_nans`.
+IncrementalSVD performs NaN-imputation.
+While in normal usage it doesn't modify values of `X` in-place, see `?IncrementalSVD.impute_nans`.

 ## On-the-fly V